|

 Programmable cameras may be set to record nonstop, re-recording over previous video in a continuous loop.
 Cameras with loop functions in their programming are commonly sold as dash-cams or "black-box" cameras and operate much like a so-called black-box in an aircraft.
 A physical shock or save button will lock current clip to prevent it being overwritten as camera continues to record.
 Autosave options are entirely a function of camera's programming, and options vary between brands.
 Otherwise, a non-stop loop may be used to capture everything, but be prepared for reviewing hours of video.

 Many cameras will have firmware updates from time-to-time, depending on manufacturer.
-Some use a computer file that may be modified and customized before loading into camera, where it becomes camera's configuration file (or "script").
-Notable among these is the Mobius.
-Being about the size of a Zippo lighter allows Mobius cams to serve in ways that bigger, bulkier, and heavier
+Some use a computer file that may be modified and adjusted before loading into camera, where it becomes camera's configuration file (or "script").
+Notable among these is the Mobius Maxi.
+Being about the size of a Zippo lighter allows Mobius cams to serve in ways that bigger, bulkier, and heavier cameras cannot.
+More on the Mobius below....

 File type and editing: Resolution, playback, size and apps